-The scholarship will also contribute towards one return trip from place of residence to the clinical placement facility and accommodation costs (for up to six weeks) at the clinical placement location.
+The scholarship will also contribute towards one return trip from a place of residence to the clinical placement facility and accommodation costs (for up to six weeks) at the clinical placement location.

 Assistance towards these two costs are capped and may not cover the full amount.
 Any shortfalls in these expenses are to be paid for by the scholar.
 SARRAH does not disclose these capped amounts.
-The placement facility will receive an honorarium of $300 per clinical placement week may be available in recognition of supervisor support provided to the scholar and the Scheme for up to six weeks.

 No. You do not have to provide receipts except where you have paid for your transport (flights/train/bus/taxi) or accommodation costs prior to being offered the scholarship and you are seeking reimbursement for these costs.